 Methods for MPA Gap Analysis case study

-To assess the effectiveness of MPAs in protecting biodiversity, Klein et al. [12] compared the coverage of the global MPA network presented by the World Database on Protected Areas (WDPA) [19] to the species ranges described in the 2014 AquaMaps dataset [1].
+To assess the effectiveness of MPAs in protecting biodiversity, Klein et al. [12] compared the coverage of the global MPA network presented by the World Database on Protected Areas (WDPA) [19] to the species ranges described in the AquaMaps dataset, version 08/2013 [REF].
 For the primary analysis, the researchers defined species presence as 50% or greater probability of occurrence.

 To reconstruct the primary analysis, we selected the subset of protected areas from the 2014 WDPA dataset classified as IUCN protected area management categories I-IV and spatially overlapping a marine area.
 The WDPA polygons and marine polygons were rasterized to 0.01° and then aggregated to AquaMaps native 0.5° cells, to calculate proportion of marine protected area within each cell.
-After verifying our method using the 2014 AquaMaps dataset, we updated the analysis to use the 2015 AquaMaps dataset, at a presence threshold of 50% (to compare to Klein et al. directly) and 0% (to better compare with IUCN spatial data).
+After verifying our method using the 08/2013 AquaMaps dataset, we updated the analysis to use the 2015 AquaMaps dataset [REF], at a presence threshold of 50% (to compare to Klein et al. directly) and 0% (to better compare with IUCN spatial data).
 To analyze MPA coverage against IUCN spatial data, we extracted IUCN polygon weights per 0.5° cell for each species and compared against the protected area raster.

 All processing was completed using R statistical software [18], and all code and intermediate data are available on GitHub at https://github.com/OHI-Science/IUCN-AquaMaps.